 KARA TESTA (OWNER) began her dance training at the age of four in the Philadelphia area.
 She grew up studying Ballet, Jazz, Contemporary, Lyrical, Modern, Tap, Hip Hop, Gymnastics, Ballroom and Theatre.
 Throughout her years of training she actively participated in dance competitions where she received numerous scholarships.
 In 2004 Kara was "one of thirty" dancers chosen in Pennsylvania to attend (PGSA) Governor's School of the Arts on a jazz scholarship.
 She went on to study as a dance major at the prestigious SUNY Purchase conservatory, known for their rigorous and competitive program.
 Kara joined ASH Contemporary Dance Company in 2005 where she performed many original works by Braham Logan Crane (of Artists Simply Human) and a piece set by Mia Michaels.
-She has performed in many events including Marian Anderson awards ceremony honoring Gregory Peck, Annenberg Theatre, City Center, Tangerine Bowl halftime show ESPN, Lincoln Center, Joyce Theatre, 6 ABC Boscov’s Thanksgiving Day Parade, Sunoco Welcome America 4th of July Parade, Republican National Convention, Fringe Festival, and Penns Landing concert featuring BaHa men.
-Most recently, Kara had the opportunity to be cast as an extra in the movie Transformers 2 and Limitless.
+She has performed in many events including Marian Anderson awards ceremony honoring Gregory Peck, Carnival Ball, Annenberg Theatre, City Center, APAP, Tangerine Bowl halftime show ESPN, Lincoln Center, Joyce Theatre, 6 ABC Boscov’s Thanksgiving Day Parade, Sunoco Welcome America 4th of July Parade, Republican National Convention, Fringe Festival, and Penns Landing concert featuring BaHa men.
+She was cast as an extra in the movie Transformers 2 and Limitless.